cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-school.md

 Creating a school event is very similar to [creating a regular new event](./create.md), so it is recommended to read that guide first.

 > There is also a user interface available to enter school events, on <https://www.uitdatabank.be>.
-We recommend using this interface if you only organize a limited number of school events per year.
+We recommend using this interface, instead of building an API integration, if you only organize a limited number of school events per year.
 >
 > For questions about school events, please contact <content.cultuurkuur@publiq.be>.